rpnlatex v1.4.2

 H \widehat{x\dots} i x^{-} I x^{+}

-k \mathfrak x (Fraktur) l x_\parallel m \mathtt x (monospace)
+k \mathfrak x (Fraktur) l x_\parallel (parallel) m \mathtt x (monospace)

 r \mathrm x (roman) s \mathsf x (sans-serif) S \mathsfit x (italic sans)